 * It's all about water.
 Drink lots of it to help fill you up.

 * Think before you drink.
 The rule of thumb is, the higher the proof, the higher the calories, and the creamier the cocktail, the more fattening it is.
 Some cocktails - take a Long Island Iced Tea, White Russian or Mai Tai - can pack 400 to 800 calories in a standard 12-ounce glass.
 In addition, juices, full-calorie sodas and tonic water add more calories to any drink.
-The best plan is to stick with wine, light beer or cocktails containing sugar-free mixers.
+The best plan is to stick with wine, light beer, diet soda or cocktails containing sugar-free mixers.
 And remember to always pace yourself.